Honestly! Who’d be a fantasy book reviewer?

 The SPFBO competition is quite different from most other literary competitions in that it’s spread over an extended period (a year).
 In most cases, this works well for the participating authors (as they receive more exposure and visibility) and the participating fantasy review blogs (who see a corresponding increase in the number of visits to their sites).

 The busiest, and most popular, period of the SPFBO definitely appears to be the initial phase of the competition.
 Over this period, at least 300 authors are online discussing the SPFBO, their own (and other authors’) books, exploring the various reviewer websites to get a sense of the reviewers to whose groups they’ve been assigned and ‘checking out’ of the competition (the other authors in their reviewer group).
 Numerous other bloggers and fantasy review sites are also interacting at this time, mini-reviews are released, some semi-finalists are identified, the identities of selected finalists trickle in and, of course, other participating authors are slowly but surely, eliminated.

-The second phase of the competition seems a little more subdued in comparison.
-As the number of participating authors has been reduced from three hundred to ten, many of the eliminated authors have moved onto other things and the associated social media activity appears correspondingly diminished.
-There’s still quite a lot of interest in the initial reviews of the finalists however.
+The second phase of the competition seemed a little more subdued in comparison.
+As the number of participating authors has been reduced from three hundred to ten, many of the eliminated authors have usually moved onto other things and the associated social media activity appears correspondingly diminished.
+There’s still quite a lot of interest in the initial reviews of the finalists, however.

 By the time more than half of the finalist reviews are in, there’s certainly a visible tapering off in activity with a drop off in Twitter and Facebook shares, blog comments and in discussions across most other social media outlets.